Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Discussion

 \section{Discussion}

-This study has proposed an extension of QAOA that allows approximate ground-state finding of Hamiltonians that contain $\sum_i X_i$ terms, using QAOA driven by that transverse field.
-We have shown that Snapshot-QAOA can approximate the ground-state of quantum Hamiltonians very well, as evidenced by numerical simulations of a frustrated 2D $J_1$-$J_2$ TFIM model in various regions of its magnetic phase diagram.
-Importantly, Snapshot-QAOA is quite NISQ-hardware friendly (Noisy Intermediate Scale Quantum \cite{Preskill_2018}) - and can be used without any variational learning procedure, or optionally can be further optimized using variational learning.
+This study has proposed an extension of QAOA that allows approximate ground-state finding of Hamiltonians beyond those corresponding to problems in (classical) combinatorial optimization.
+We have shown that Snapshot-QAOA can approximate the ground-state of quantum (non-diagonal) Hamiltonians very well, as evidenced by numerical simulations of a frustrated 2D $J_1$-$J_2$ TFIM model in various regions of its magnetic phase diagram.
+Importantly, Snapshot-QAOA is quite NISQ-hardware friendly (Noisy Intermediate Scale Quantum \cite{Preskill_2018}) - and can be used without any variational learning procedure, or, optionally the full $\vec{\beta}, \vec{\gamma}$ schedule can be further optimized using variational learning.

 In theory, other mixing Hamiltonians could satisfy the required properties of Snapshot-QAOA - and therefore the ground states of more complex quantum Hamiltonians could also be approximated, not just transverse field driven systems.
-Such Hamiltonians would require more circuit complexity to go into the implementation of the mixing unitary; one advantage of the transverse field mixer is that the circuit complexity is only a single layer of single qubit gates per $p$.
+Additionally, in theory the condition that ``the unitaries $e^{-\alpha H_0}$ and $e^{-\alpha H_1}$ should be easily implementable" can be relaxed to further extend the applicability of Snapshot-QAOA to more complex Hamiltonians; however with such Hamiltonians, more circuit complexity is required to approximate such unitaries (e.g., via Trotterization).
+One advantage of Snapshot-QAOA with the TFIM model is that the transverse field mixer consists of a single layer of single-qubit gates per $p$.
+In future work, one can also relax the condition that $H_0$ has no degenerate ground states; Snapshot-QAOA can still be executed on such Hamiltonians (such as the Quantum Compass model \cite{dorier2005quantum}), but it is unclear if the convergence property of Snapshot-QAOA still holds under such conditions.
 It may also be of interest to study Hamiltonians for which the partial annealing time $\tau$ is ``nonphysical", i.e., $\tau \notin [0,T]$.